Name Resolution Requirements for AD FS-Enabled Web Servers

-Using values that are stored in preconfigured host address (A) resource records, the perimeter DNS server resolves the target FQDN to the IP address of the ADFS-enabled Web server and then provides that information back to the client.
+- Using values that are stored in preconfigured host (A) resource records, the perimeter DNS server resolves the target FQDN to the IP address of the AD FS-enabled Web server and then provides that information back to the client.

 Configuring perimeter DNS

-DNS is required for successful name resolution across the Internet to an ADFS-enabled Web server.
-DNS must be configured for a new host record that will resolve the IP address of the Web server cluster (if the Web servers are farmed) to a single Web server IP address and DNS host name.
+DNS is required for successful name resolution across the Internet to an AD FS-enabled Web server.
+DNS must be configured for a new host (A) resource record that will resolve the IP address of the Web server cluster (if the Web servers are farmed) to a single Web server IP address and DNS host name.
 You configure DNS in the perimeter network of the resource partner.

-In the following illustration, you can see how to configure the perimeter DNS so that it contains a single host (A) record for ws (ws.treyresearch.net) and so that it points to the IP address of the ADFS-enabled Web server cluster in the perimeter network.
-In this scenario, Network Load Balancing (NLB) provides a single, cluster FQDN name and a single, cluster IP address for an existing ADFS-enabled Web server farm.
+In the following illustration, you can see how to configure the perimeter DNS so that it contains a single host (A) resource record for ws (ws.treyresearch.net) and so that it points to the IP address of the AD FS-enabled Web server cluster in the perimeter network.
+In this scenario, Network Load Balancing (NLB) provides a single, cluster FQDN name and a single, cluster IP address for an existing AD FS-enabled Web server farm.

-For more information about how to configure perimeter DNS, see Add a host (A) record to perimeter DNS for an ADFS-enabled Web server.
+For more information about how to configure perimeter DNS, see Add a Host (A) Resource Record to Perimeter DNS for an AD FS-Enabled Web Server.